stalwartlabs/mail-parser/README.md

   place re-using the input buffer.
 - [Perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function) is used for fast look-up of message header fields, character set names and aliases, HTML entities as well as month names while parsing _Date_ fields.
-- Fully battle-tested with millions of real-world e-mail messages created from 1995 until today.
+- Fully battle-tested with millions of real-world e-mail messages dating from 1995 until today.

 ## Usage Example